“It’s not a matter of letting go – you would if you could. Instead of ‘Let it go,’ we should probably say, ‘Let it be.”

 Although I practiced mindfulness for several years, I still struggled with social and generalized anxiety.
 I thought I understood this concept of ‘embracing’ my anxiety, but I didn’t know how to practice it consistently.

-Then, recently, I discovered the book, ‘DARE’ by Barry McDonagh.
+Then, recently, I discovered the book, ‘Dare: The New Way to End Anxiety and Stop Panic Attacks Fast’ by Barry McDonagh.
 It changed my perspective on dealing with anxiety and taught me how to respond to it in a new way.
 This book explains in simple terms what I’ve been trying to understand about the link between resistance, i.e. fighting with, anxiety for years.

 McDonagh writes that having a fearful response to our own fearful thoughts creates a negative anxiety loop, a “vicious cycle of fearing fear.”